jacobzirbel/wangle/README.md

 ### Contact
 Email: wanglewaypoints@gmail.com

-Code is maintained in a private repository.
+Code is maintained in a private repository that isn't on GitHub.

+I will periodically update this repo with changes I make.